sajjadGG/book-python/basics/sequence/set.rst

     * Only unique values
     * Mutable - can add, remove, and modify items
     * Can store elements of any **hashable** types
-    * Set is unordered data structure (each time order differs)
-    * Do not record element position
+    * Set is unordered data structure and do not record element position or insertion
-    * Do not record order of insertion
-    * Do not support getitem
-    * Do not support slice
+    * Do not support getitem and slice

 Hashable (Immutable)